collinjlesko/dynatrace-monitoring-as-service/README.md

 ## Lab 8: Run stack for second environment and validation automation
 Now as we have everything correctly setup and configured for our first environment lets do the same thing for a second enviornment:
 1. Create a second

+## Lab 9: Setup Notification Integration
+The last lab is about setting up your problem notification integration with your ChatOps or other incident management tools.